komorebi424/DST-SGNN/README.md

 ## Overview

-**DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network**

-This project introduces the Dynamic Spatio-Temporal Stiefel Graph Neural Network (DST-SGNN), designed to efficiently forecast spatio-temporal time series (STTS) data.
-STTS appear in various applications, but forecasting them is challenging due to complex dependencies across both time and space.
+**DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network** DST-SGNN efficiently forecasts spatio-temporal time series (STTS), capturing complex dependencies across both time and space.

-**LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks**

-LAD-SGNN is an LLM-enhanced version of DST-SGNN (IJCAI) for spatiotemporal forecasting.
-Building on Stiefel spectral graph convolution, LAD-SGNN incorporates large language model features to improve both structural and semantic modeling.
+**LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks** LAD-SGNN enhances DST-SGNN by integrating a lightweight large language model with structured prompts and a spatio-temporal alignment mechanism for unified structural and semantic modeling.

-**Key improvements and highlights:**
+Key highlights:

-**Comprehensive review and context**: Model design is informed by a thorough reorganization of spatiotemporal forecasting studies, including recent LLM-based approaches.
+Model design incorporates a thorough reorganization of spatiotemporal forecasting studies, including recent LLM-based approaches.

-**LLM integration with structured prompts**: A lightweight LLM framework is embedded with a spatio-temporal alignment mechanism, enabling unified structural and semantic modeling.

-**Expanded experimental evaluation**: Evaluated on zero-shot and few-shot forecasting across ten real-world datasets, supported by ablation and sensitivity analyses.

-This repository provides code and examples to replicate LAD-SGNN experiments and explore its LLM-augmented forecasting capabilities.

-This repository provides code and examples to replicate LAD-SGNN experiments and explore its LLM-augmented forecasting capabilities.
+LLM integration with structured prompts.

+Supports zero-shot and few-shot forecasting.
 *(Note: Files with `_L` in their names and the scripts `RUN_FEW.py` and `RUN_ZERO.py` are related to **LAD-SGNN**.
 Specifically, `RUN_FEW.py` and `RUN_ZERO.py` are used for few-shot and zero-shot experiments, and their usage is similar to **DST-SGNN**.)*

 ## Prerequisites